sentinel-official/docs/docs/getting-started/introduction/README.md

 ##  What is Sentinel?

-Sentinel is a web3 framework providing a community driven network of nodes that share their bandwidth, on which Decentralized VPNs and other such services are built.
+Sentinel is an open source framework for a network of nodes on which Decentralized VPNs and other Web3 services are built.
 The purpose of the Sentinel ecosystem is to empower universal access to the internet in a trusted and provable manner.
-This will be done by allowing organizations and individuals around the world to construct cost-effective, scalable, distributed and decentralized networking solutions on Sentinel’s Cosmos-based blockchain.
+This will be done by allowing organizations and individuals around the world to construct decentralized, scalable, distributed networking solutions on Sentinel’s Cosmos-based blockchain in a cost-effective manner.

 :::info Important
-Sentinel is a network of independent dVPN (decentralized virtual private network) applications, not just a single consumer facing dVPN.
+Sentinel is the foundation for a network of independent dVPN (decentralized virtual private network) applications; not just one single consumer-facing dVPN.
 :::

-Apart from releasing and maintaining the native Sentinel application on Desktop, Android and iOS other organizations will be able to utilize the power of the Sentinel blockchain by using the Sentinel Protocol.
-Sentinel strongly encourages other organizations to white-label the Sentinel protocol as the code is fully open sourced and transparant.
+We strongly encourage all interested parties to build on Sentinel—anyone from established VPN companies to startups to lone individuals in their bedroom.
+Sentinel's code is fully open-sourced, transparent, and readily available to all for this very reason.

 ![](/img/getting-started/welcome.jpg)